Mueller Co.: Technologies

 Technologies developed and improved by Mueller Co. and its subsidiaries throughout its history are used in and have improved infrastructures around the world.
 United States Patent #251726A was issued to Hieronymus Mueller in 1892 for a water pressure regulator.
 In 1913, modified versions of this valve were used to keep ships from accidentally running into the gates of the Panama Canal.
 Today, as many as 95 valves based on Mueller's original design are still used to protect the canal's system of locks.
 Pressure regulators are also considered vital components of plumbing and water infrastructure systems, as they are instrumental in protecting pipes from wear-and-tear caused by pressure fluctuations, preventing leaks caused by pressure that is too high, and protecting the drinking water supply by preventing contamination caused by untreated groundwater when pressure is too low.

 More recently, a technological collaboration between Mueller Co. subsidiaries, Mueller Systems and Echologics, has resulted in the development of the first continual, two-way, remote leak detection and monitoring system, called Mi.Echo.
 Mi.Echo combines Mueller Systems' Mueller Infrastructure Network (Mi.Net), a two-way advanced metering infrastructure, with Echologics' compact, non-invasive, acoustic leak detection system, LeakFinderRT.
 The largest installation of the system to date is by West Virginia American Water, which covers several towns stretching 10 miles down the Kanawha Valley River.

-2021 Mueller Co.
-Shooting

-On June 15, 2021 at 2:22 AM, an employee at the Mueller Co. plant in Albertville, Alabama walked into the plant armed with a handgun and opened fire on an unknown number of people.
-At 2:30 AM, emergency services received the first call of the shooting.
-At approximately 2:32 AM, first responders began arriving on scene.
-By 2:35 AM, police had made entry into the plant searching for the shooter, and began evacuating employees.
-Authorities discovered 4 victims in different parts of the plant and immediately began performing cardiopulmonary resuscitation (CPR) and other life saving measures on the victims.
-At 2:53 AM, an ambulance arrived and transported one victim to hospital, and another one half an hour later.
-The two other victims were fatally wounded and died on scene.
-Police initially thought that it was still an active shooter situation for half an hour before they realized the shooter was no longer in the plant.
-At approximately 6:00 AM, police located the suspect's body in Guntersville, Alabama, having died by suicide.
-The investigation is still ongoing and a motive for the attack has not been established.